NateTheGreatt/bitECS/README.md

 ```

-The enterQuery returns a function which can be used to capture entities whose components match the query:
+`enterQuery` returns a function which can be used to capture entities whose components match the query:
 ```js
 const enteredMovementQuery = enterQuery(movementQuery)
 const enteredEnts = enteredMovementQuery(world)
 ```

-The exitQuery returns a function which can be used to capture entities whose components no longer match the query:
+`exitQuery` returns a function which can be used to capture entities whose components no longer match the query:
 ```js
 const exitedMovementQuery = exitQuery(movementQuery)
 const enteredEnts = exitedMovementQuery(world)